 Since October 2009, the government has made a series of efforts to rein in the overheated property market by tightening credit for property speculators.
-The increase in real estate speculation has boosted the housing prices in some major metropolitan areas like Taipei City and in some specific regions, constituting a major threat to the credit quality of household borrowing, with the added potential of increasing the credit risk faced by banks in the future.
-Because the surge in housing prices was limited to certain major metropolitan areas, the CBC decided to adopt selective credit control measures to curb property speculation.
+The increasing real estate speculation has boosted the housing prices in some major metropolises like Taipei City and some specific regions, which becomes a great threat to the credit quality of household borrowing and may thus increase the credit risk faced by banks in the future.
+Because the surge in housing prices was limited to some major metropolises, the CBC decided to adopt selective credit control measures to curb property speculation.

 In October 2009, the CBC actively urged banks to closely monitor mortgage-lending risks.
 In March 2010, the CBC asked banks to reduce loan-to-value ratios, raise interest rates, and remove grace periods related to loans for investment purposes.
-Furthermore, in April 2010, the central bank conducted a round of financial examinations of local banks, requesting that they submit reports on their loan packages for property speculators, including the amount of loans, the loan-to-value ratio and loan interest rates, in a bid to rein in skyrocketing housing prices.
-Home loan interest rates should reflect the cost and risk of capital, so the CBC is keeping an eye on local mortgage lenders to see if they offer unreasonably low interest rates to borrowers.
+Furthermore, in April 2010, the central bank conducted a round of financial examinations on local banks, requesting that they submit reports on their loan packages for property speculators, including the amount of loans, the loan-to-value ratio and loan interest rates, in a bid to rein in skyrocketing housing prices.
+Home loan interest rates should reflect the cost and risk of capital so the CBC is keeping an eye on local mortgage lenders to see if they offer unreasonably low interest rates to borrowers.

-In June 2010, the CBC announced the Regulations Governing the Extension of Housing Loans in Specific Areas by Financial Institutions, to enhance risk management for real estate loans in order to ensure the sound development of the housing market.
+In June 2010, the CBC announced the Regulations Governing the Extension of Housing Loans in Specific Areas by Financial Institutions, to enhance risk management for real estate loans to ensure sound development of the housing market.
 It stipulated that financial institutions extending new loans to borrowers who have taken out other outstanding housing loans against collateral located in the Specific Areas shall: